 This is a good thing for people who are looking to buy services from Upwork.
 You can be assured that the profiles you see are verified and fully approved.

 The sign-up process on Fiverr is completely the opposite of Upwork.
-Almost anyone can create an account and become a seller at Fiverr.
+Almost anyone can create an account and become a seller on Fiverr.

 To verify the freelancer’s work, you’ll have to go through the reviews left by their previous client.
 You’ll also be able to see the level of the sellers as Fiverr identifies them as new sellers, level one-sellers, and top sellers.

 Digifloat has a team of in-house writers, designers, and web developers.
 They are hired after proper assessment, tests, and interviews.